Marino Hinestroza

-Marino Hinestroza Angulo (born 8 July 2002) is a Colombian professional footballer who plays as a midfielder for Categoría Primera A club Atlético Nacional and the Colombia national team.
+Marino Hinestroza Angulo (born 8 July 2002) is a Colombian professional footballer who plays as a winger for Campeonato Brasileiro Série A club Vasco da Gama, and the Colombia national team.

 Club career

-Born in Cali, Colombia, Marino Hinestroza was trained at Orsomarso S.C. and made his debut in the Colombian Serie B for the club before joining América de Cali in 2019.
+Hinestroza was born in Cali, Colombia and was trained at Orsomarso and made his debut in the Categoría Primera B for the club before joining América de Cali in 2019.
 He made his professional debut with the club on 8 May 2019, in a Copa Colombia match against Universitario Popayán.
 He came on as a substitute, and his team won 2–1.

 On 19 February 2020, Hinestroza moved to Brazil to join Palmeiras on loan with an option to buy.
 He was placed into the club's under-20 team and left Brazil without making a single first-team appearance.

-Refusing to extend his contract with América de Cali, Hinestroza left the club for free in the summer of 2022 and moved to Mexico to join C.F.
-Pachuca, with the transfer being announced on 7 June 2022.
+Hinestroza refused to extend his contract with América de Cali and left on a free transfer in the summer of 2022, joining C.F.
+Pachuca on 7 June 2022.
+He later claimed the club had been unwilling to meet his salary demands despite paying other players more.
 Hinestroza played his first match for Pachuca on 5 July 2022, in a league match against Querétaro, coming on as a substitute.
 On 13 March 2023, in a match against Monterrey, Marino scored his first goal for Pachuca.

 On 22 December 2023, Hinestroza moved to Major League Soccer club Columbus Crew, signing a contract until the end of the 2026 season with an option to extend until the 2027 season.
-He scored his first goal for the Columbus Crew on March 30, 2024 in a 2-2 draw vs Nashville SC.
-On 13 July 2024, Hinestroza was issued a red card in the 90+7 minute for violent conduct vs Los Angeles FC.
-On 26 July 2024, Hinestroza was loaned out to Atlético Nacional until the end of the season.
+He scored his first goal for the Columbus Crew on 30 March 2024 in a 2–2 draw vs Nashville SC.
+On 13 July 2024, Hinestroza was issued a red card in the 90+7 minute for violent conduct vs Los Angeles FC, and never appeared for Columbus again as he was loaned out to Atlético Nacional until the end of the Major League Soccer season.